haldokan/JavaEdge/JavaEdge/README.md

 Rough run-down:

-Graph algorithms: implementations of classic graph algos
+Graph algorithms: implementations of classic graph algorithms

 How things work: has some interesting re-implementations of Java/guava/etc constructs: Executor service,
                  listenable futures, concurrent hash map, sliding window, latch, etc. They are meant as exercises